Practical, evidence-based training in vestibular assessment, treatment and rehabilitation

 Alan has presented at a number of national and international conferences in the field of vestibular rehabilitation and has had papers published in peer-reviewed journals.
 Now based in Aberdeen, his time is split between his private practice, lecturing and research.

-The course takes place on Saturday 11th May at APM's studio in Higham Ferrers.
+The course takes place on Saturday May 11th, 2024 at APM's studio in Higham Ferrers, Northamptonshire.

 We'll start at 9am and finish at 5pm, with a couple of breaks for refreshments and an hour for lunch.

-Your fee includes refreshments throughout the day.
-Lunch is not provided, but within a 2-minute walk, there are various shops, including a bakery, Co-op and coffee shops.
+Refreshments are included.
+Lunch is not provided, but within a 2-minute walk, there are various shops and eateries.

 Location